Funny Far Side Cartoons in Color

 This book is my favourite of the 3 so far.

-This is book 3 in the Time to love a Highlander series but this can be read as a stand-alone.
+What I loved most was that Satia was able to t This is book 3 in the Time to love a Highlander series but this can be read as a stand-alone.

 Satia is a microbiologist and is doing some research at a highland loch when the ground beneath her crumbles and sends her into the murky depth's.